Best Cities To Visit In Türkiye

 When To Go

-Again you can visit Konya anytime, but summers tend to be hot, with cold and often wet winters.
-It’s possible to see significant snowfall during the winter, especially in December and January.
-April, May, September, and October are delightful months when it’s not too hot, and there is far less rain.
+Again, you can visit Konya anytime, but summers are hot, with cold and often wet winters.
+Significant snowfall can be seen during the winter, especially in December and January.
+April, May, September, and October are delightful months when it’s not too hot and there is far less rain.

 How To Get There